Graylog2/documentation/pages/configuration/https.rst

 Converting a PKCS #12 (PFX) file to private key and certificate pair
 ====================================================================

 PKCS #12 key stores (PFX files) are commonly used on Microsoft Windows.
+This needs to be done only if you have to convert PKCS #12 Keys to be used with Graylog.

 In this example, the PKCS #12 (PFX) file is named ``keystore.pfx``::